armory/documentation/_spinnaker/terraform_integration.md

 ## How to submit feedback
 {:.no_toc}
-If you decide to enable this feauture and have feedback you'd like to submit, please let us know at [go.armory.io/ideas](go.armory.io/ideas)!
+If you decide to enable this feature and have feedback you'd like to submit, please let us know at [go.armory.io/ideas](go.armory.io/ideas) or [feedback.armory.io](https://feedback.armory.io)!
 We're constantly iterating on customer feedback to ensure that the features we build make your life easier!

 ## Requirements

-* Credentials (in the form of basic auth) to your Terraform Git repository.
-This can take one of several forms:
+* Credentials (in the form of basic auth) for your Terraform Git repository.
+This can take one of two forms:
     * If your Terraform repo is in GitHub, use a Personal Acccess Token (potentially associated with a service account) as the 'token'.
 Generate this token in your GitHub settings.
     * If your Terraform repo is in BitBucket, use a username/password that has access to your BitBucket repo.
 * To use Terraform Input Variable Files (`tfvar`), you must have a separate artifact provider (such as the GitHub, BitBucket, or HTTP artifact provider) that can pull your `tfvar` file(s).
 Additionally, the credentials must be configured in both places: the Terraform Integration and the artifact provider.

 ## Enable Terraform Integration

-The examples on this page describe the configuration for the Terraform Integration and an artifact provider to support either GitHub or BitBucket.
-The Terraform Integration also requires a `git/repo` artifact account.
+The examples on this page describe how to configure the Terraform Integration and an artifact provider to support either GitHub or BitBucket.
+Note that the Terraform Integration also requires a `git/repo` artifact account.

 ### Configure the Git Repo artifact